martinjrobins/diffsol/README.md

 - `faer`: Use faer for linear algebra containers and solvers (enabled by default).
 - `cuda`: Use in-built CUDA linear algebra containers and solvers (disabled by default, experimental).
 - `diffsl-llvm15`, `diffsl-llvm16`, `diffsl-llvm17`, `diffsl-llvm18`, `diffsl-llvm19`, `diffsl-llvm20`, `diffsl-cranelift`: Enable DiffSL with the specified JIT backend (disabled by default).
 You will need to set the `LLVM_SYS_XXX_PREFIX` (see [`llvm-sys`](https://gitlab.com/taricorp/llvm-sys.rs)) and `LLVM_DIR` environment variables to point to your LLVM installation, where `XXX` is the version number (`150`, `160`, `170`, `181`, `191`, `201`, `211`).
-- `diffsl-external-dynamic`: Use an precompiled external dynamic library for the DiffSL model equations, this is loaded and linked at runtime using the provided library path.
+- `diffsl-external-dynamic`: Use an precompiled external dynamic library for the DiffSL model equations, this is loaded and linked at runtime using the provided library path (disabled by default).
 - `diffsl-external-f64` or `diffsl-external-f32`: Use a precompiled static library for the DiffSL model equations, with f64 or f32 precision respectively.
-The static library must be linked in at build time.
+The static library must be linked in at build time (disabled by default).
 - `suitesparse`: Enable SuiteSparse KLU sparse linear solver (disabled by default, requires `faer`).

 You can add any of the above features by specifying them in your `Cargo.toml`.
 For example, to enable the `diffsl-cranelift` JIT backend, you would add: